parmoo/parmoo/docs/faqs.rst

          optimizers.
-       - If you're a professional optimizer or researcher and you want to try your own methods, then you can do so by writing your own implementation for one of our
+       - If you're a professional optimizer or researcher and you want to try your own methods, then you can do so by writing your own implementation for one of our abstract base classes.
-         :mod:`Abstract Base Classes <structs>`.
          If you try a novel method and it works and you're ready to publish it, consider sharing your novel solver on the parmoo_solver_farm_!